thenurhabib/xessest/README.md

 ## 🚀 About Me
-I'm a programmer && linux sysadmin.
+I'm a Programmer && Linux System Administrator.

 ## Author